 I am most interested in understanding the impacts of climate change on organism and ecosystem function.
-My current research focuses on the local adaptation of marine populations from a physiological angle, but previous opportunities I've worked with have allowed me to gain experience in the role of climate change on community composition.
+My Master's research focused on understanding the role of local adaptation of marine populations in determining species sensitivity to climate change, but previous opportunities I've worked with have also allowed me to gain experience in the role of climate change on community composition.

 In my spare time, I can be found whitewater kayaking, mountain biking, playing guitar, and generally wandering through the woods.